Jemeni11/Jemeni11/README.md

 #### Work In Progress

+##### Web

   - [AuthorCraft](https://author-craft.vercel.app/) - [GitHub Repo](https://github.com/Jemeni11/AuthorCraft)

     AuthorCraft empowers writers of all backgrounds to harness their creativity, providing a user-friendly and intuitive platform for crafting stories, novels, and ebooks.
-Whether you're an aspiring novelist, a seasoned author, or a student, our robust toolkit is designed to inspire and support your writing endeavors.
+Whether you're an aspiring novelist, a seasoned author, or a student, our robust toolkit is designed to inspire and support your writing endeavours.

     Building with React, NextJS, Hanko Auth, Supabase Database, and shadcn (TailwindCSS + Radix UI).